developer-zebra/developer-zebra-site/src/mx/5-0/device-configuration/displaymgr/index.md

 ### Overview

-The DisplayMgr Feature Type allows you to control the display screen on the device.
-At present, the only option is to configure the timeout value after which the display turns off to conserve battery power.
-Future versions of the DisplayMgr Feature Type may provide the ability to control other aspects of the display screen.
+The DisplayMgr Feature Type allows you to control the screen timeout interval and screen capture ability on the device.
+Configuring the timeout value after which the display turns off will conserve battery power.

 ### Main Functionality

 * Set the Display Screen Timeout Interval
+* Enable or Disable Screen Shot usage

 ##Parameter Notes
 ###Set the Screen Off Timeout Interval